Overview

 Can sentiment analysis detect sarcasm?

 Basic sentiment analysis models often fail to detect sarcasm and irony.
 Advanced NLP models trained on domain-specific data can handle sarcasm more accurately, though it remains one of the harder challenges in natural language processing.
+A phrase like "great, another delay" is literally positive but contextually negative, and only context-aware models trained on relevant data will classify it correctly.

 What data sources can sentiment analysis be applied to?

 Sentiment analysis can be applied to online reviews, social media posts, NPS and CSAT survey open-ends, contact center call transcripts, chat logs, support tickets, and any other text-based customer feedback.
+The most powerful CX programs apply it across all of these sources simultaneously to build a continuous, multi-channel view of customer sentiment.